OFK Odžaci

 Omladinski fudbalski klub Odžaci, founded in 1969, is an association football club based in Odžaci, Serbia that hosts games at the City Stadium.
+As of the 2025-26 season, they play in the 6th-tier MFL Sombor 1st level.
 The club added a youth football club in 2013.

+History

-Founded in 1969, the club played in the Serbian First League in the 2016–17 season and finished in 15th place.
+Originally founded in 1969 as Trgovački, the club switched places with Bratstvo Prigrevica during the 2014-15 season to play in the Serbian League Vojvodina and after winning that league they played in the Serbian First League in the 2016–17 season and finished in 15th place.
 The club received media attention for transportation problems in 2017.

+OFK Hajduk Junior, the former PIK Prigrevica, was founded in Kula in December 2014 and moved to Odžaci to become the new OFK Odžaci on 6 February 2018.